Packed Route Logo

 Queensland Cultural Centre

-Visit this architectural landmark on the South Bank, which houses the Queensland Art Gallery, Gallery of Modern Art (QAGOMA), and the Queensland Museum.
-The center is a focal point for the arts, offering exhibitions and events that reflect the region's cultural heritage.
+Visit the Queensland Cultural Centre on South Bank, a key landmark that houses the Queensland Art Gallery, Gallery of Modern Art (QAGOMA), and the Queensland Museum.
+This center is a beacon for arts and culture, offering a range of exhibitions and events that reflect the area's rich cultural heritage.

 Brisbane Festival

-Participate in the Brisbane Festival, an annual three-week event that fills the city with art, music, and cultural performances.
-The festival culminates in 'Riverfire,' a spectacular fireworks show over the Brisbane River, celebrating the city's culture and community spirit.
+Experience the Brisbane Festival, an annual event that transforms the city with art, music, and cultural performances.
+The festival's highlight, 'Riverfire,' is a stunning fireworks display over the Brisbane River, celebrating the vibrant spirit and community of Brisbane.

 Moreton Island Cultural Sites

-Take a ferry to Moreton Island, where you can visit ancient Aboriginal sites and learn about the indigenous Quandamooka people.
-The island offers sand dunes, beaches, and lagoons, along with cultural tours explaining the traditional uses of the island's natural resources.
+Take a short ferry ride to Moreton Island, where you can explore ancient Aboriginal sites and learn about the indigenous Quandamooka people.
+The island's natural beauty, including sand dunes, beaches, and lagoons, is complemented by cultural tours that delve into the traditional uses of these resources.

 Anzac Square and Shrine of Remembrance